 • Animal sound and translation into French.

 • Continental philosophy and medievalism.

 I'm currently a Research Fellow in Animal History on the Box Office Bears project at the University of Nottingham.
 In October-November 2023 I will be on a placement a the Bibliothèque nationale de France in Paris.
-Previous to my current role, I have taught at the Sorbonne-Nouvelle in Paris the University of Oxford (Balliol College and St Hilda's College), and the University of Liverpool.
-I am also the Representative for Early-Career Academics at the University Council of Modern Languages and I am on the Advisory Board for the Institute of Languages, Cultures, and Societies.
+Previous to my current role, I have taught at the Sorbonne-Nouvelle in Paris, the University of Oxford (Balliol College and St Hilda's College), and the University of Liverpool.
+I am the Project Coordinator for the University Council of Modern Languages, and I sit on the Advisory Board for the Institute of Languages, Cultures, and Societies (University of London).

-I regularly give talks about medieval literature and culture, and folklore.
+I regularly give talks and tours about medieval literature and culture, and folklore.
 Please get in touch if you are interested.
 I am keen to work in collaboration, and welcome enquiries.